uvarc/workshop-site/content/lesson/fiji-intro.md

 1) Go to `Analyze` > `Set Measurements...`.

+* Adjust settings as shown in screenshot.
+Click `OK`.

 * Settings affect future measurements, not existing ones.

 2) For quick measurements, draw a selection on the image and press `Ctrl` + `M`.